anazhaw/Bio-SODA/README.md

 * Show all persons who live in the USA.

 ### Evaluation
 Note that more advanced example on 3 real-world datasets tested with Bio-SODA are available at the demo page [here](http://biosoda.expasy.org/welcome/).
-A detailed analysis of results across multiple systems tested with the 3 datasets, part of our VLDB submission, is available in the [Evaluation](https://github.com/anazhaw/Bio-SODA/tree/master/Evaluation) folder.
+A detailed analysis of results across multiple systems tested with the 3 datasets is available in the [Evaluation](https://github.com/anazhaw/Bio-SODA/tree/master/Evaluation) folder.

 The results can be reproduced by testing questions on the demo pages of the three datasets or by uploading data in a new installation of the system and processing it in Bio-SODA as described above.
 For example, official datasets for the QALD4 biomedical benchmark can be downloaded from [here](https://github.com/ag-sc/QALD/tree/master/4/data).